-- (2) The person shall be deemed to have consented to the transmission of that information and the other information and documents collected during his or her transaction with the Department to the Secretary of State and the appropriate county clerks for the purpose of registering the person to vote or updating the person's existing voter registration information in order to correct the statewide voter registration list pursuant to NRS 293.530, if necessary. - (b) If a person does not deposit the form in the secured container at the end of his or her transaction with the Department: - (1) The person shall be deemed to have consented to the transmission of the information and documents collected during his or her transaction with the Department to the Secretary of State and the appropriate county clerks for the purpose of registering the person to vote or updating the person's existing voter registration information in order to correct the statewide voter registration list pursuant to NRS 293.530, if necessary. - (2) The appropriate county clerk shall list the person's political party as nonpartisan, unless the person is already a registered voter listed as affiliated with a political party in the person's existing voter registration information. - Sec.
-13. 1.
-Each county clerk shall review the voter registration information transmitted by the Department of Motor Vehicles pursuant to section 5 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative, to determine whether the person is eligible to register to vote in this State. - 2.
-If the county clerk determines that a person is not eligible to register to vote pursuant to subsection 1: - (a) It shall be deemed that the transmittal is not a completed voter registration application; - (b) It shall be deemed that the person did not apply to register to vote: and - 34 (c) The county clerk must reject the application and may not register that person to vote. - Sec.
-13.5.
-NRS 293.093 is hereby amended to read as follows: 293.093 "Regular votes" means the votes cast by registered voters, except votes cast by: - 1.
-An absent ballot: - 40 2.
-A provisional ballot pursuant to sections 5.1 to 9.8, 41 inclusive, of this act; or - 3.
-A provisional ballot [.] pursuant to NRS 293.3081 to 293.3086, inclusive, and sections 10.3 and 10.6 of this act.

-- Sec.
-14. NRS 293.095 is hereby amended to read as follows: 293.095 "Roster" means the record in printed or electronic form furnished to election board officers which [contains]: - 1.
-Contains a list of [eligible] registered voters and is to be used for obtaining the signature of each [person applying for a ballot.] registered voter who applies to vote at a polling place; or - 2.
-Is to be used for obtaining the signature of each elector who applies to register to vote and applies to vote at a polling place pursuant to sections 5.1 to 9.8, inclusive, of this act.
+(b) If a person does not [return to the Department] deposit the form [provided pursuant to this section within 15 business days:

+$\frac{-(a)}{a}$ in the secured container at the end of his or her transaction with the Department:

+(1) The person shall be deemed to have consented to the transmission of the information and documents collected during his or her transaction with the Department to the Secretary of State and the appropriate county clerks for the purpose of registering the person to vote or updating the person's existing voter registration information [of the person for the purpose of correcting] in order to correct the statewide voter registration list pursuant to NRS 293.530 \(\infty

+(b)), if necessary.
+(2) The appropriate county clerk shall list the person's political party as nonpartisan \bowtie , unless the person is already a registered voter listed as affiliated

+- with a political party in the person's existing voter registration information.
 Sec.
-15.5.
-NRS 293.126 is hereby amended to read as follows: 293.126 1.
+13. I. Each county clerk shall review the voter registration information transmitted by the Department of Motor Vehicles pursuant to section 5 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative, to determine whether the person is eligible to register to vote in this State. - 2.
+If the county clerk determines that a person is not eligible to register to vote pursuant to subsection 1: - (a) It shall be deemed that the transmittal is not a completed voter registration application; - (b) It shall be deemed that the person did not apply to register to vote; and - (c) The county clerk must reject the application and may not register that person to vote.

+293.093 "Regular votes" means the votes cast by registered voters, except votes cast by:

+1. An absent ballot;

+- A provisional ballot pursuant to sections 5.1 to 9.8, inclusive, of this act; - 3.
+A provisional ballot pursuant to NRS 293.3081 to 293.3086, inclusive, and sections 10.3 and 10.6 of this act.

+293.095 "Roster" means the record in printed or electronic form furnished to election board officers which [contains]:

+1. Contains a list of [eligible] registered voters and is to be used for obtaining the signature of each [person applying for a ballot . and, except for a roster designated for electors registered voter who applies to vote at a polling place; or

+Is to be used for obtaining the signature of each elector who applies to register to vote and applies to vote at a polling place pursuant to [section 9 or 80] sections 5.1 to 9.8, inclusive, of this act. [, contains a list of eligible voters.]

+Sec.
+15. [NRS 293.095 is hereby amended to read as follows: 293.095 "Rester" means the record in printed or electronic form furnished to election board officers which is to be used for obtaining the signature of each person applying for a ballot and, except for a roster designated for electors who register to vote pursuant to section 8, 9, 79 or 80 of this act. contains a list of eligible voters.]
+(Deleted by amendment.)

+293.126 1.
 The provisions of sections 5.1 to 9.8, inclusive, of this act apply to city elections.